 Seasonal fun, free things to do in Austin

-This year from July 10- August 15, they are performing Hairspray every Thursday- Sunday evenings at around 8:30pm.
+This year from July 7- August 12, they are performing Matilda every Thursday- Sunday evenings at around 8:15pm.
 It’s free and you can bring a picnic basket and cooler.
 You are allowed to start laying blankets down at 6pm, no earlier.

 Every summer night (May-September), 1.5 million Mexican Free-Tailed Bats fly out from underneath the Congress Avenue Bridge at dusk.
 The best bat viewing month is August when the young pups join their mamas for a night fly.
 I like the view from under the bridge especially with little ones since you don’t have to worry about them running into the street on top of the bridge.

-This happens every Wednesday morning in the summer form 9-11:30 at The Austin Central Library.
+Tuneful tales was formally called Children’s Day Art Park.
+This happens every Wednesday morning in June and July form 10-noon at The Austin Central Library.
 The picture below is when the event used to happen at Symphony Square Amphitheater.
-It’s free and there are usually musicians, story tellers, and magicians to entertain the kids!
-The kids get free balloons and cups of lemonade cost 10 cents!
+It’s free and there are usually musicians, story tellers, an “instrument zoo” and magicians to entertain the kids.